pascalpp/aboutme-github-labels/presentation.md

 # Making a new pull request

+- Give a short title, and a long description
 - Tag the associated issue `[fixes #604]`
 	- You can also tag issues in other repos!
 	- `[fixes aboutdotme/me-node-api#304]`